How Much Weight Can an Air Mattress Hold?

 What are the Different Types of Air Mattresses?

-An air mattress offers you the combination of relaxation and support, ultimately resulting in restful sleep.
+An air mattress offers you a combination of relaxation and support, ultimately resulting in restful sleep.
 Also known as inflatable or dial mattresses, an air mattress uses air instead of conventional memory foam or internal spring variations.

 You can adjust to customize the amount of air within the mattress for good support and the ultimate comfort experience.
 Some air mattress models have dual-zone features, catering to each sleeper’s preferences from plush to firm.